What Size Battery Cable Do I Need?

 Understand Electrical Current and Resistance

-Amperes (A) measure the flow of electrical charge through a circuit.
+Amperes (A) measure the rate of electric charge flow through a circuit.
 When working with custom lithium-ion battery packs, it’s essential to match the current levels to the specific needs of these systems.
 Resistance measures how much a material opposes current flow, and high resistance in cables can lead to power loss as heat.
 To keep things running efficiently, choose cables with low resistance.

 Ampacity Rating

-Ampacity is the maximum amount of current that can be carried on a given cable while staying within its temperature rating.
+Ampacity is the maximum current a cable can carry while remaining within its temperature rating.
 Specifying cables with an ampacity rating above the system’s maximum current requirement is necessary to prevent these future issues.

 Voltage Drop

-When current is utilised through a cable and flows through it, the voltage between the source of electricity and its destination drops.
+When current flows through a cable, the voltage drop between the source and the destination occurs.
 Excessive voltage drop can harm the performance of your electrical systems.
 Use cables as short as practicable; in the worst-case scenario, the most oversized cable will limit the voltage.

 Factors to Consider